 The Largest Gold Statue In The World Is A Statue Of What?

-Beneath the plaster shell, believed to have been added sometime prior to 1767 to protect the statue from looting via the invading Burmese armies, was an extremely sophisticated gold statue.
-Sitting 9.8 feet tall, the statue weighs 5.5 tons and, cultural and artistic value aside, is worth around 250 million just for the raw gold alone.
-The statue is actually composed of nine separate pieces with a golden key that unlocks the statue so that it may be broken apart and transported.
+Beneath the plaster shell, believed to have been added sometime before 1767 to protect the statue from looting via the invading Burmese armies, was an extremely sophisticated gold statue.
+Sitting 9.8 feet tall, the statue weighs approximately 6.1 tons and, cultural and artistic value aside, is worth around 250 million dollars just for the raw gold alone.
+The statue is actually composed of nine separate pieces with a golden key that unlocks the statue so that it may be disassembled and transported more easily.

 The priceless artifact is now housed in the Wat Traimit temple in Bangkok along with an exhibit detailing its discovery, restoration, and transportation to the new location.